hawkerboy7/de-logger/README.md

 ## Planned Features

 ### Log-to-file
-* Support align and space in the log file.
 * Make the messagesBuffer a multi-object so it will support example 6 as if all commands where executed synchronously.

 ### Individual config